Looking for a comprehensive itinerary for 7 days in Croatia?

 Driving in Croatia

 Croatia is an easy country in which to drive, and I highly recommend this method if freedom and traveling on your own schedule are important to you.
+Check out my Croatia Road Trip Guide to help you plan.

 To rent a car in Croatia, Discover Car Hire is a trusted go-to that will help you sort out your best options and insurance.